-This Environmental Study Report (ESR) documents the Class EA work and findings and is subject to a 30-day review period to all stakeholders.
-Concerns regarding the study can be raised to the Town for resolution through the EA process and during the 30 day review period.
-If a resolution cannot be achieved through discussion with the Town, a request can be made to the Ministry of Environment and Climate Change (MOECC) for a Part II Order.
-A Part II Order would require the project to comply with Part II of the Environmental Assessment Act.
+Concerns regarding the study can be raised to the Town for resolution through the EA process and during the 30-day review period.
+If a resolution cannot be achieved through discussion with the Town, a request can be made to the Ministry of Environment Conservation and Parks (MECP) for a Part II Order.
+If granted, a Part II Order Request would require the project to comply with Part II of the Environmental Assessment Act.